JimmyCerone/ideaBank/Books/Principles by Ray Dalio.md

 #UncorrelatedBets in Neil and I's project is very interesting....
 I also think Atomic could do a better of this as we only have a single revenue stream.

 I think it'd be super helpful if Neil and I did our own #Personality tests to make sense of what tasks we need to do.

+Super bored by the back half of the book as it felt cliche and kind of arrogant.
+I also think he fails to account for different things.